CHT2531/intro-to-npm/README.md

 ## Using a module bundler
 There are still two problems with this approach:
 1. Only modern browser understand ES2015 modules.
 2. By default when we add a library to a project the entire library is imported.
-It would be nice if we just imported the bits of a library that we actually use. it's possible to do this using a process known as tree shaking.
+It would be nice if we just imported the bits of a library that we actually use.
+It's possible to do this using a process known as tree shaking.

 A module bundler is a tool that can solve these problems for us.
-Essentially a module bundler looks through all the JavaScript code in our application, including the libraries.
-It can perform tree shaking, and generate a single JavaScript file that will work across all browsers.
+Essentially a module bundler looks through all the JavaScript code in our application, including the libraries and it generates a single JavaScript file that will work across all browsers.

 We will use a module bundler known as rollup.js (https://rollupjs.org/guide/en/).
 Back in the command prompt, enter the following:-